Imperial Treasury Vienna Tickets and Information

 About Imperial Treasury Vienna

-The Imperial Treasury in Vienna (Kaiserliche Schatzkammer) is one of the city’s most important museums and a must-see for history enthusiasts.
-The treasury sits within the Hofburg Palace, which is Vienna’s former imperial residence, and it houses an extraordinary collection of priceless artefacts from the Habsburg dynasty, which was one of Europe’s most powerful royal families.
+The Imperial Treasury in Vienna (Kaiserliche Schatzkammer) is one of the city’s most important museums.
+The treasury is in the Hofburg Palace, which is Vienna’s former imperial residence, and it has an extraordinary collection of priceless artefacts from the Habsburg dynasty, which was one of Europe’s most powerful royal families.

 What You Can See On Display